We love eating salad. We just don’t like making salad.

 When ready to eat, bring the vinaigrette to room temperature and shake up.

 Pour desired amount of dressing over it and toss.
+Let them soften in the dressing and take on the flavours.

-Add any of the 'After' veggie or fruit additions that you want and toss gently.
+Just before serving, add any of the 'After' veggie or fruit additions that you want and toss gently.

 Garnish with seeds or nuts etc.